dalinaum/IRCCloud/README.md

 # IRCCloud

-Mac App for IRCCloud.
+Mac App, Win App and Linux app for IRCCloud.
 (An Electron wrapper for IRCCloud.)

 You can download [the latest release version](https://github.com/dalinaum/IRCCloud/releases/tag/v0.7).